Unholy-Scripts/autosort-media/README.md

 Contributions are currently appreciated, and welcomed but must be specifically directed at the creator [IONine](https://github.com/IOnine).
 Once I have established a reasonable system for contributing through the github interface, more instructions will be posted.

+## Coming Additions

+* Adding automated cronjob scheduler as an option
+* Additional paramaterization of categories
+* More...

 ### Honorable Mentions

 This was written as a compliment to the creator's installation of https://github.com/autodl-community/autodl-irssi.